the-turing-way/the-turing-way/book/website/communication/blogs/blogs-webpage.md

 There are other options out there and you can always pay for someone to build your blog website if you have the resources.

-And it's always worth making the effort to learn a new skill.
+These options are highlighted as they are very accessible and it's always worth to learn new skills.

 (cm-blogs-webpage-advanced)=
 ## Advanced Website Building - Programming Needed